 Atara has worked in adult acute psychiatric, inpatient detox and rehab, elderly residential, school mental health, and private practice settings.
-She has worked with children and adolescents presenting with neurodiversity, social and learning differences, vision and hearing impairments, and behavioral and emotional challenges related to complex trauma.
+She has worked with children and adolescents presenting with neurodiversity, social and learning differences, vision and hearing impairments, and behavioral and emotional challenges related to complex and developmental trauma.
 She also has worked with adults with severe and persistent mental health challenges, intellectual and physical disabilities, substance use dependence, and older adults with cognitive and physical impairments.
-She has provided teletherapy to clients throughout the pandemic and has founded TherapyWalks to deliver outdoor alternatives and safer access to in-person therapy for children, teens, and adults during the Covid-19 crisis.
+She has provided teletherapy to clients throughout the pandemic and has founded TherapyWalks to deliver outdoor alternatives and safer access to in-person therapy for children, teens, and adults during and beyond the Covid-19 crisis.

 Atara works with her clients to identify their needs and strengths and provide them with unique and individualized therapeutic support.
 Atara intends to create safer spaces for those healing from racial, intergenerational, systemic and complex trauma.
 She strives to guide clients toward finding interpersonal healing, mind-body integration, and personal balance and growth.